johnandrea/dna-multi-match/README.md

 --testers  id1,dna1 id2,dna2 id3,dna3 ...

 This is the set testers info to consider for the family matching.
-Given as a list of as a space separated list of pairs with each pair as tester-id (see id-item) comma DNA value in cM.
+Specify as a space separated list of pairs with each pair of tester-id comma numeric DNA match value.

+See id-item option for acceptible values for the tester-id.
+The DNA value only accepts whole numbers, not fractional numbers.

 See the example below and the .cmd files in the example sets.